google/comprehensive-rust/src/chromium/interoperability-with-cpp/error-handling-qr.md

 * A Rust reference that points to uninitialized memory results in Undefined Behavior (unlike in C++, when only the act of dereferencing such memory results in UB).
-Therefore, it is imporant that the C++ caller initializes `out_qr_size` before calling into Rust.
+Therefore, it is important that the C++ caller initializes `out_qr_size` before calling into Rust.
 * `Pin<&mut SomeCppType>` behaves like `&mut SomeCppType`, but prevents moving. cxx uses this wrapper, because all Rust moves are `memcpy`s --- Rust